About the Biology Program

 The courses for the 30-hour biology major include such subject areas as zoology, general botany, genes and speciation, principles of genetics, molecular genetics, biological chemistry, environmental science, plants and people, parasitology, and organic chemistry.

-View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the biology program at Spring Arbor University in the biology catalog, taken from the undergraduate catalog.
+View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the biology program at Spring Arbor University in the undergraduate catalog.

 Notes for students certifying to teach